 - English Language Proficiency Test (ELPT) - a minimum score of 956 is required for full admission.

 - Advanced Placement International English Language (APIEL) Examination - a minimum score of three (3) is required for full admission.

-- Scholastic Aptitude Test (SAT) - a minimum critical reading score of 550.
+- Scholastic Aptitude Test (SAT) - a minimum critical reasoning score of 550.

 - American College Testing (ACT) - a minimum English score of 24.

-Undergraduate applicants unable to demonstrate the required TOEFL score or the equivalent for their level of study at the time of application may be considered for conditional admission.
+Undergraduate applicants unable to demonstrate the required English Proficiency options for their level of study at the time of application may be considered for conditional admission.
 Such a student will be expected to attend the University of Dayton's Intensive English Program and successfully complete the program or obtain the required TOEFL score for their level of study before full admission to an academic program will be granted.

 For all students applying to an academic program, an official copy of the student's complete academic record of all previously attended secondary schools, colleges or universities must be received.
 This record must include dates of attendance, all subjects studied, grades earned and marks achieved on examinations.
 These documents must be accompanied by a certified English translation if the documents are not in English.
 Documents must be sent directly from the institution to the University.